Review · Other Supplements

 - Main risk

-- No preview, sample chapter, or table of contents before purchase — you're buying without seeing the contents
+- No preview, sample chapter, or table of contents available before purchase — you're buying blind

 - Better use case

-- Someone newly diagnosed with gout who wants one structured starting plan instead of piecing together free articles
+- Someone newly diagnosed with gout who wants a single, structured starting point instead of piecing together free articles

 - Skip if